Larger Quantities, Lower Prices

 It is a deciduous shrub that is particularly noted for its fragrant late spring flowers and edible fruits (elderberries).
 The plant produces tiny white flowers that bloom in June-July and have a musky fragrance.
 The flowers produce clusters of glossy black elderberry fruits in late summer.
 These fruits are attractive to butterflies, birds, and wildlife.
 The berries are used for jams, jellies, and wines.
 Although self-pollinating, elderberry fruit yields can be increased by planting more than one type together

 Sambucus Nigra can be naturalized or used as a hedge.
 It will grow in a wide range of soils but prefers moist ones.
 Preferring full sun, it will also grow in partial shade.
-The plants do tend to overgrow and do need periodic pruning to keep them from becoming unattractive and weed-like in appearance.
-If a natural look is preferred, leave them alone, and they will spread by root suckers to form colonies.
+The plants do have many benefits, they help build your immune system.
+Helps fight against flu/cold, cystitis/urinary tract/bladder Infections, allergy relief, and digestive health.
+The flowers and leaves can be used for pain relief, swelling, and inflammation.
+Cook the berries, flowers, and leaves for the best results.